paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-028-sanctions-with-respect-to-foreign-traffickers-of-illicit-synthetic-opioids.md

 (2) **Effect on other reporting requirements** — The report required by paragraph (1) is in addition to, and in no way delimits or restricts, the obligations of the President to keep Congress fully and currently informed pursuant to the provisions of the National Security Act of 1947 ([50 U.S.C.
 3001](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim) et seq.).

-**(c) Submission of reports** Not later than 180 days after December 20, 2019, and annually thereafter until the date that is 5 years after December 20, 2019, the President shall submit the reports required by subsections (a) and (b) to the appropriate congressional committees and leadership.
+**(c) Submission of reports** Not later than 180 days after December 20, 2019, and annually thereafter until December 31, 2030, the President shall submit the reports required by subsections (a) and (b) to the appropriate congressional committees and leadership.

 **(d) Exclusion of certain information**